sympy/sympy/doc/src/modules/physics/mechanics/kane.rst

 The :mod:`~sympy.physics.mechanics.kane` module provides functionality for deriving equations of motion using Kane's method [Kane1985]_.
-This document will describe Kane's method as used in this module, please refer to Kane's book for the mathematical details of the algorithm.
+This document will describe Kane's method as used in this module, please refer to Kane's book for the mathematical details of the underlying algorithm.

 Structure of Equations
 ======================